JaceDeane/pokeRGBplus/TO DO.md

 ### GRAPHICS:

-- Update the Battle HUD

-- Update the Summary screen
+- Update the Summary screen*

 - Update the Pokédex UI